pdf-raku/PDF-Tags-raku/README.md

 - Type-casting of PDF::StructElem.A to roles; as per 14.8.5.
 Possibly belongs in PDF::Class, however slightly complicated by the need to apply role-mapping.

-- Develop a tag/accessability checker.
+- Develop a tag/accessibility checker.
 A low-level sanity checker that a tagged PDF is PDF/UA compliant `pdf-tag-checker.raku --ua`.
 See https://www.pdfa.org/wp-content/uploads/2014/06/MatterhornProtocol_1-02.pdf.
-Accessibility/UA compilance is probably the most common goal of tagging a PDF.
+Accessibility/UA compliance is probably the most common goal of tagging a PDF.

 - Editing.
 Currently the API primarily runs in `create` or `read` modes, but doesn't readily support editing tags into existing content.
 More work is also needed in the PDF::Content module to support content editing.